 Yes, it made Audrey Hepburn a star.
 Yes, it’s a quintessential romantic comedy.
 Yes, Rome has never looked better but Gregory Peck also made a valiant go at comedy and did quite well thanks to the chemistry with Hepburn and Eddie Albert.
 Designing Woman (with Lauren Bacall) nor Arabesque (with Sophia Loren) were quite as spectacular, but the star power is still worth coming out for.

 If there’s one synonymous role for Peck, it’s Atticus Finch from To Kill a Mockingbird.
 And I’m pretty sure he’d be proud to acknowledge it as one of his finest achievements of integrity.
 Times have changed.
 Perceptions of To Kill a Mockingbird‘s narrative are more complicated, but Peck’s performance cannot be understated.
 The rapport he built with the likes of Mary Badham is undeniable.

-Twelve O’Clock High, Captain Horatio Hornblower, Moby Dick, On The Beach, Guns of Navarone, Cape Fear, Mirage, etc.
+Twelve O’Clock High, Captain Horatio Hornblower, Moby Dick, On The Beach, Pork Chop Hill, Guns of Navarone, Cape Fear, Mirage, etc.